oldtechaa/SeekMIDI/README.md

 ### How do I get set up? ###

 At the moment, full setup is not documented, but it should just be a matter of running "perl SeekMIDI.pl".
+Be careful if testing the current master, because an empty value in the GtkEntry will not allow the program to die correctly.

 ### Contribution guidelines ###